COVID-19 update: All of New Zealand is now at Red. More information.

 To study this programme you must meet Massey University's English language standards.

-The selection panel look for readiness in relation to personal and interpersonal awareness, attitudes and openness to change.
+The selection panel look for readiness in relation to personal and interpersonal awareness, respect for diversity, a bicultural mana-enhancing focus and attitudes demonstrating openness to change.
 They are also looking for the ability to participate in co-operative group learning and to operate in a professional capacity, as well as the overall capacity to fulfil the requirements of the professional development courses.

 To be successful you will also have a demonstrated interest in the area, shown through attendance at relevant courses, personal development experiences and training.

-Your CV should include details of your educational and professional qualifications, employment and volunteer history with dates and descriptions of roles and responsibilities.
+In your CV please include details of your educational and professional qualifications, employment and volunteer history with dates and descriptions of roles and responsibilities.
 Also list any memberships of associations/organisations and a list of professional publications and research reports.

-Describe what you have learned about counselling, including your understanding of bi-cultural and pluralistic approaches, through your experience of:
+Describe what you have learned about counselling, including your understanding of ti Tiriti and bi-cultural and pluralistic approaches, through your experience of:

 We require two people who can act as referees for you.
 A referee should be someone who has known you for one year or more in the capacity of employer, educator, work colleague or person of community standing, e.g. Kaumatua, Minister or similar.
 Your referee should not be a friend, flatmate, relative or someone who has not known you for at least a year.
 The information your referee supplies is confidential to those involved in the selection process.